art-bazhin/spred/README.md

 - `onCreate` - the signal is created;
 - `onActivate` - the signal becomes active (has at least one subscriber or dependent signal with a subscriber);
-- `onDectivate` - the signal becomes inactive (doesn't have any subscriber or dependent signal with a subscriber);
+- `onDeactivate` - the signal becomes inactive (doesn't have any subscriber or dependent signal with a subscriber);
 - `onUpdate` - the signal updates its value;
 - `onCleanup` - the signal value is going to be computed or the signal becomes inactive;
 - `onException` - an unhandled exception occurs during the signal computation.